 For our online jobs with VIPKID, a TEFL certificate isn’t necessary.
 It helps, but it’s possible to get hired without one.
 That being said, we definitely recommend taking some training before diving in.
 It’s nice to get the basics down and feel like you’re not totally lost on Day One.
 VIPKID has its own training program that you’ll go through and they also recently started doing developmental workshops so you can hone your skills as you go.

 A couple of specific things to note about VIPKID is that you must have a Bachelor’s Degree (in any subject), and that they only hire North Americans – sorry friends from across the pond and down under!
+No Degree?
+Don’t worry!
+Check out this list of companies you can work for that don’t require a degree.

 How Can People Find Online English Teaching Jobs?

 We got introduced to VIPKID through a Facebook group (which has since been closed).
 As VIPKID has been growing rapidly over the past year, they’re now posting job ads all over the place.
 Dave’s ESL Cafe is really the go-to site for ESL jobs all over the world.
-If you’re interested in working with VIPKID, you can read all about it in our guide and apply through our referral link.

 We’re also happy to help coach you through the application and interview process to ensure you knock it out of the park and get hired.
 They can’t hire enough teachers at the moment, and with the summer coming it’s a great chance to get in and make some good money in a few months.